certtools/intelmq/docs/Bots.md

 #### Configuration Parameters:

-* `fields`: list of fields to look at. e.g. "destination.ip,source.ip,source.url"
+* `fields`: string, comma-separated list of fields e.g. `destination.ip,source.asn,source.url`.
+Supported fields are:
+  * `destination.asn` & `source.asn`
+  * `destination.fqdn` & `source.fqdn`
+  * `destination.ip` & `source.ip`
+  * `destination.url` & `source.url`
-* `policy`: list of policies, e.g. "del,drop,drop". `drop` drops the entire event, `del` removes the field.
+* `policy`: string, comma-separated list of policies, e.g. `del,drop,drop`. `drop` will cause that the the entire event to be removed if the field is , `del` causes the field to be removed.

+With the example parameter values given above, this means that:
+* If a `destination.ip` value is part of a reserved network block, the field will be removed (policy "del").
+* If a `source.asn` value is in the range of reserved AS numbers, the event will be removed altogether (policy "drop).
+* If a `source.url` value contains a host with either an IP address part of a reserved network block, or a reserved domain name (or with a reserved TLD), the event will be dropped (policy "drop")

 * * *